Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Setup

 \subsubsection{Evaluated Methods}

-Our evaluation covers four single-path retrieval methods: {\fts}, {\dvs}, {\svs}, and {\ts}, each implemented with a state-of-the-art algorithm as detailed in Section \ref{subsec: alg impl}.
-From these, we construct and evaluate 11 different hybrid search combinations, including all six two-path, four three-path, and the single four-path configuration.
-For all hybrid methods, we evaluate three re-ranking strategies: the widely-used Reciprocal Rank Fusion (RRF) and Weighted Sum (WS), alongside our Tensor-based Rank Fusion (TRF), which uses tensor representations for a fine-grained re-ranking of candidates.
+Our evaluation covers four single-path retrieval methods ({\fts}, {\dvs}, {\svs}, and {\ts}), each implemented with a state-of-the-art algorithm (Section \ref{subsec: alg impl}).
+From these, we construct and evaluate all 11 possible hybrid combinations: all six two-path, all four three-path, and the single four-path configuration.
+For hybrid methods, we primarily evaluate three re-ranking strategies: the widely-used Reciprocal Rank Fusion (RRF) and Weighted Sum (WS), alongside our Tensor-based Rank Fusion (TRF), which uses tensor representations for a fine-grained re-ranking of candidates.
+To broaden our comparison, we also compare against two widely-used heavyweight learning-based re-rankers, \texttt{gte-multilingual-reranker-base} (GTE)~\cite{ZhangZLXDTLYXHZ24} and \texttt{bge-reranker-v2-m3} (BGE)~\cite{abs-2402-03216}, as external baselines.